syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 //Open a PowerPoint Presentation. using (IPresentation pptxDoc = Presentation.Open("Sample.pptx")) {
-    //Create an instance of ChartToImageConverter and assigns it to ChartToImageConverter property of Presentation. pptxDoc.ChartToImageConverter = new ChartToImageConverter();
+    //Create an instance of the ChartToImageConverter and assign it to the ChartToImageConverter property of the Presentation. pptxDoc.ChartToImageConverter = new ChartToImageConverter();
     //Initialize the conversion settings.
     PresentationToPdfConverterSettings pdfConverterSettings = new PresentationToPdfConverterSettings();
-    // Enable a flag to preserve document structured tags in the converted PDF document.
+    //Enable a flag to preserve structured document tags in the converted PDF document.
     pdfConverterSettings.AutoTag = true;
-    //Convert the PowerPoint Presentation into PDF document. using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc, pdfConverterSettings))
+    //Convert the PowerPoint Presentation into a PDF document. using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc, pdfConverterSettings))
     {
-        //Save the PDF document.
+        //Save a PDF document.
         pdfDocument.Save("Sample.pdf");
     }
 }